 The St. James was never quite as prominent as its rival neighbors, although it strove for its own brand of distinction and capitalized on its strategic location.
 It was opened as Bunker's Avenue Hotel by George W. Bunker (1834-1889) shortly after the Civil War.
 Bunker, a native of New Hampshire, had been a manager at the National Hotel for six years and had also worked at the Seaton House hotel, a block to the west.
 John Wilkes Booth stayed at the National in April 1865, and during the court inquiry into the assassination of President Lincoln, Bunker testified about Booth's comings and goings, which he had observed.

 Bunker took over buildings that in the 1840s had housed the hotel and restaurant of Joseph Boulanger (1791-1862).
 Boulanger, a native of Belgium, had come to Washington to be the White House chef under Andrew Jackson and Martin Van Buren before striking out on his own.
 Like many early Washington hotels, his establishment was cobbled together from several of the federal townhouses that lined Pennsylvania Avenue in those days.
 Bunker remodeled and expanded the hotel in 1868 and renamed it the St. James.
-The new establishment could accomodate 250 guests and had a large first-floor dining room in the expanded part.
+The new establishment could accommodate 250 guests and had a large first-floor dining room in the expanded part.
 "The house is repaired, repainted, and refurnished throughout.
 Brussels carpet and black walnut furniture, entirely new, has been introduced into the various rooms," Bunker advertised.

-| A delivery car parked on the 6th Street side of the St James, circa 1925 (Source: Library of Congress). |
+A delivery car parked on the 6th Street side of the St James, circa 1925 (Source: Library of Congress).

-The renovations were undertaken by Levi Woodbury (1844-1925), a successful and popular Washington businessman who had a house on Logan Circle and eventually became president of the Norfolk & Washington Steamboat Company.
+The renovations were undertaken by Levi Woodbury (1844-1925), a successful and popular Washington businessman who had a house on Logan Circle and eventually became president of the Norfolk and Washington Steamboat Company.
 Woodbury and co-owner Hylas T. Wheeler ushered in the golden age of the St. James, when it offered comfortable accommodations to travelers as well as a convenient meeting spot for power brokers such as House Speaker "Uncle Joe" Cannon (1836-1926).

 Still, the St. James remained an unpretentious place.
 In an 1898 advertisement, the hotel called itself the “best family hotel at the National Capital.
 We make you feel at home on arrival.
 Single rooms $1.00 per day and upwards; suites, with bath, $3.00 to $6.00.”
 Rooms were available on the "European” plan, which meant that your room charge did not include meals.